DanielTromp/ResumeAI/code_review_recommendations.md

 - Move specialized documentation to a `/docs` directory
 - Create a simple getting started guide for new developers

+## 11. Sensitive Data Management

+**Issue**: Sensitive data such as API keys, tokens, and passwords are present in the `.env` files and may have been committed to the repository in the past.

+**Recommendation**:
+- Ensure that `.env` files are added to `.gitignore` before committing any sensitive data
+- Remove any committed sensitive data from the Git history using tools like `git filter-branch` or `BFG Repo-Cleaner`
+- Rotate all exposed credentials immediately
+- Consider using a secrets management tool (e.g., Docker Secrets, HashiCorp Vault, AWS Secrets Manager) to securely manage sensitive data

+## 12. Code Formatting and Linting

+**Issue**: Inconsistent code formatting across the project can lead to readability and maintenance issues.

+**Recommendation**:
+- Implement code formatting tools such as Prettier (for JavaScript/React) and Black or Flake8 (for Python)
+- Add configuration files (e.g., `.prettierrc`, `.flake8`) and include linting in the CI/CD pipeline
+- Enforce code style standards through pre-commit hooks

+## 13. CI/CD Pipeline Improvements

+**Issue**: The current deployment and testing processes may not be fully automated, leading to potential human errors and inconsistencies.

+**Recommendation**:
+- Implement a continuous integration/continuous deployment (CI/CD) pipeline using tools such as GitHub Actions, Jenkins, or GitLab CI
+- Automate testing, linting, and dependency vulnerability scanning within the pipeline
+- Use Docker and container orchestration to streamline deployments
+- Ensure that environment-specific configurations and secrets are managed securely in the pipeline

 ## Action Plan

 1. **Immediate Improvements**: